Table of Contents

 Overview

-You can assign Meeting Patterns manually in the Section Editor.
+You can assign Meeting Patterns manually by opening the section from within the Section Dashboard.
 As with instructors, there are two ways of doing so.

 Step 1:

-Open the Section Editor for the class you want to assign a meeting pattern to.
+• Open the section for the class you want to assign a meeting pattern to.

-You can access the Section Editor by clicking anywhere on the section row.
+• You can edit the section by clicking anywhere on the section row.

 Step 2: Navigate to the “Meeting Patterns & Rooms” card.